jimhigson/oboe.js-website/content/why.md

 Step outside the trade-off between big and small JSON
 ---------------------------------------------

-There is oftentimes a tradeoff designing AJAX architectures using traditional tools:
+Oftentimes there is a tradeoff using traditional REST clients:

-* Request too much data at once and the page feels unresponsive because each request takes a long time to be shown.
+* Request too much data at once and the application is unresponsive because each request takes some time to download.
-* Request too little data at once and you have to fetch more often, increasing http overhead and showing spinners more often.
+* Request less and, while the first data is handled earlier, more requests are needed, meaning a greater http overhead and more time overall.

-Oboe.js breaks out of this tradeoff because loading large resources is just as responsive as loading small ones.
+Oboe.js breaks out of this tradeoff by beating both.
+Large resources load just as
+responsively as smaller ones.

 In the visualisation below three rival clients connect to <span class="place">the same server</span>.
 The
 <span class="client1">top client requests a little data twice</span>,
 <span class="client2">the middle a lot</span>, and